Today we prepared for you a Character Design template and a guide on how to create your own character profile for your projects.

 A beautiful avatar is nothing without a matching personality.
 So, your character is a lovely tech girl who fixes computers?
 But what is she like as a person?
 How is she going to attract your viewers and become likable or relatable in their eyes?

 - Personality Type: What defines your character’s personality?
-You could include everything you wish, from listing traits such as friendly, joyful, casual, to a specific MBTI type to set the overall impression.
+You could include everything you wish, from listing traits such as friendly, joyful, and casual, to a specific MBTI type to set the overall impression.
 This will help the artist or designer draw the right expressions that will match your tone later.

 - Temper: Is your character sanguine, choleric, melancholic, phlegmatic, or a combination of two?